 Cold War Museum

-The museum documents the history of several decades of international tensions and conflicts, from the collapse of the anti-Hitler coalition after World War II to the dissolution of the Soviet Union in 1991.
+The museum documents the history of several decades of international tensions and conflicts from the Yalta and Potsdam Conferences in 1945 to the dissolution of the Soviet Union and the withdrawal of Russian troops from Poland and the expansion of NATO to include Eastern European countries.

 You will learn how, after imposing the communist system on Poland and other countries of Central and Eastern Europe, the “evil empire” sought to introduce its rule around the world.
 You will become acquainted with the details of the world’s division into two hostile blocs, the nuclear arms race, the rivalry between the USA and the USSR in space, and track how the informal alliance of President Ronald Reagan, Pope John Paul II, and Prime Minister Margaret Thatcher finally led to the taming of Russian imperialism.